Money Advice and Guidance

 Sandwich course fees

-Please note that the academic year listed relates to the year a placement is undertaken and not your year of entry:
+Please note that the academic year listed relates to your year of entry and not the year you take the placement:

 The fee for students undertaking an industrial placement sandwich year in 2016/17 is £500.